tanner-g/iKnowdeDiscovery/README.md

 ## Background

-iKnowdeDiscovery is an open source tool that enhances inode history and tracking by creating a user friendly visualization of the inode's timelime.
-We strive to make inode traversal more meaningful by making it easier to track, parse, and accessible for a forensic investigator.
+iKnowdeDiscovery is an open source tool that enhances inode history and tracking by creating a user friendly visualization of a system's inode timelime.
+We strive to make inode information more meaningful to forensic investigators by making it easier to track, parse, and visualize data attached to an inode.

 ### Features